creekorful/blog/content/posts/laravel-beware-of-touches.md

 After a bit of discussion it has come up that fixing the framework may not be the best thing to do since this use-case is quite rare and the fix is a bit opinionated.

-Therefore, opening a [PR](https://github.com/laravel/docs/pull/7373) in laravel/docs to mention the technical limits of `$touches` was the logical follow-up to do.
+Therefore, opening a [pull request](https://github.com/laravel/docs/pull/7373) in laravel/docs to mention the technical limits of `$touches` was the logical follow-up to do.
 Sadly, the PR was rejected without taking time to think about it.

 I must say I'm a bit disappointed of how the situation has ended, but... *meh*.